by Eleanor Bors, Doctoral Student, Woods Hole Oceanographic Institution

-As I sit in Seattle, Washington in our technologically equipped "Exploration Command Center" (ECC), I can’t help but marvel at viewing live deep-sea creatures half a world away, and thousands of feet deep, in real time.
-A tunicate – commonly known as a sea squirt – retracts in response to the slight water disturbance caused by the ROV, Little Hercules; a hermit crab, adorned with anemones marches along the sea floor; a massive population of barnacles feeds on passing plankton, using their cirri (feathery feeding structures that come out of the barnacle to snag food from the water column) to catch errant plankton.
+As I sit in Seattle, Washington, in our technologically equipped "Exploration Command Center" (ECC), I can’t help but marvel at viewing live deep-sea creatures half a world away, and thousands of feet deep, in real time.
+A tunicate – commonly known as a sea squirt – retracts in response to the slight water disturbance caused by the remotely operated vehicle (ROV), Little Hercules; a hermit crab, adorned with anemones, marches along the seafloor; a massive population of barnacles feeds on passing plankton, using their cirri (feathery feeding structures that come out of the barnacle to snag food from the water column) to catch errant plankton.

 Most people have never seen a barnacle feed in the intertidal zone, much less in the deep sea.
-This may be because they don’t live near an ocean, or because it doesn’t seem like a good use of their time.
+This may be because these people don’t live near an ocean or because it doesn’t seem like a good use of their time.
 Perhaps others don’t stop to look because barnacles appear to be statues at first glance.
-Next time you have a minute or two and you’re near the water, find a tide pool, or maybe some barnacles on a dock piling and watch them for a while.
+Next time you have a minute or two and you’re near the water, find a tide pool or maybe some barnacles on a dock piling and watch them for a while.
 Be patient and I promise you’ll witness something utterly fascinating.

 "Alright," you say, "we’ve seen the barnacle feed.
 So what?"
 What does it mean to discover these organisms on the ocean floor?
 This cruise is more than an educational opportunity for those involved.
 Ocean exploration benefits society as a whole.